FAQ Elementary School

 - Speak to your classroom teacher

-- Read info mails from the office and your classroom teacher
+- Read unit newsletters from your classroom teacher

-Ideally, our children start out with preschool or pre-K where they are immersed in the German language by participating in circle time and playing with other children.
+Ideally, children start in Preschool or Vorschule where they are immersed in the German language by participating in circle time and playing with other children.
 After two years, non-native speakers are usually fluent in the German language.
-We also provide help for students new to the school by tutoring them in English (ESL=English as a second language) or German (GSL=German as a second language).
+New students can receive some extra support in German or English through our Academic Support and English as a Second language (ESL) programs.
 It is up to the principal’s discretion to admit a child to first grade whose language proficiency in German may be insufficient.

-The German-American International School is fully accredited by the Western Association of Schools and Colleges (WASC).
-Our German program follows the curriculum of various German states while our English Program (English, CA History, US Social Studies, US History and US Government ) complies with the curriculum of the State of California.
-In addition, GAIS is an authorized IB World school for the PYP.
+The German-American International School is fully accredited by the Western Association of Schools and Colleges (WASC) and is an authorized IB World School for the PYP.
+Our German program follows the curriculum of various German states and our English Program that of the California Common Core language curriculum.

 Our school was founded in 1988.
 In 2002 the GAIS explored International school models.
-It was easily decided that the International Baccalaureate (IB) provided a curriculum framework for inquiry based learning that would be the perfect fit for our International school.
-In 2007 GAIS succeeded in becoming authorized for the Primary Years Programme (PYP).
-GAIS is also the first IB World School taught primarily in the German language.
-Please find more information about the history of GAIS here.
+It was decided that the International Baccalaureate (IB) provided a curriculum framework for inquiry-based learning that would be the perfect fit for our school.
+In 2007 GAIS succeeded in becoming authorized for the Primary Years Program (PYP).
+GAIS was the first IB World School whose curriculum was taught primarily in the German language.
+Read more about GAIS’ history here.

 As the second strongest exporting country worldwide, following the United States, Germany is an important business partner for the United States.
 For example, most of the American high-tech companies have transferred their European headquarters to Germany, which has established Munich as the European Silicon Valley, due to the local infrastructure advantages.
 Increasing temporary international assignments and student exchanges bring cultures together, with the language building the bridge for communication.

 Our school is known for its caring, family-oriented atmosphere.
-“Newcomers” at preschool feel integrated in no time.
+“Newcomers” at Preschool feel integrated in no time.
 They start blossoming through the variety of activities offered and our teachers’ high commitment, love, dedication and endless patience.
-The children’s growth continues to foster in school where the instruction is child-centered.
-The child is encouraged to participate proactively by voicing his/her opinion through contributing to class discussions, presentations in front of the class, on stage and in front of the society.
+The children’s growth continues to foster beyond Preschool school where the instruction is child-centered.
+The child is encouraged to participate proactively by voicing his/her opinion through contributing to class discussions, presentations in front of the class, on stage and in front of an audience.
 Project work, often accomplished in teams, is part of practicing cooperation.
 Awareness of the world is increased through a strong multicultural emphasis and community service projects.
-Interdisciplinary and cross-curricular studies are thematically arranged for the student to gain a broadened and international perspective.
-The program boosts self-reliant, independent, critical thinking, which is based on the belief that language is the base for communicating, learning and thinking.
+Transdisciplinary and cross-curricular studies are encouraged to help the student gain a broadened and international perspective.
+The program promotes self-reliant, independent, critical thinking, which is based on the belief that language is the basis for communicating, learning and thinking.

-In addition to being qualified IB teachers, all of our teachers have either German or California teaching credentials or both.
-Most of them have been with the school for at least five years and quite a few of them have had international work experience before they joined our school.
-All teachers have the credentials to teach more than one subject.
-Thus they instruct the children more often during the week, which creates a favorable, close working relationship between the teacher and the child.
+All of our teachers have teaching credentials.
+Many of them have been with the school for at least five years and quite a few of them have had international work experience before they joined our school.

 Registration usually starts mid-February, but applications are accepted year-round.
 Please see more information about the admission process here.